The Smile (band): A Light for Attracting Attention (2022)

 On 20 April 2022, the Smile announced their debut album, A Light for Attracting Attention.
 It was released digitally through XL Recordings on 13 May, followed by a retail release on 17 June, and reached number five on the UK Albums Chart.
 It received acclaim.
 The Pitchfork critic Ryan Dombal wrote that it was "instantly, unmistakably the best album yet by a Radiohead side project".
 The first single, "You Will Never Work in Television Again", was released on streaming platforms on 5 January 2022.
 It was followed by "The Smoke", "Skrting on the Surface", "Pana-vision", "Free in the Knowledge" and "Thin Thing".

 On 16 May 2022, the Smile began a tour of Europe and North America.
 They were joined for some songs by the saxophonist Robert Stillman.
-The tour included performances of the unreleased song "Eyes and Mouth", Yorke's 2009 single "FeelingPulledApartByHorses" and new material.
+The tour included performances of Yorke's 2009 single "FeelingPulledApartByHorses" and new material.
 A second North American tour began in mid-2023, including the Smile's first show in Mexico City and a headlining slot at Pitchfork Music Festival in Chicago.
 On 14 December 2022, the Smile released The Smile (Live at Montreux Jazz Festival, July 2022), with songs from their performance at the Montreux Jazz Festival in Switzerland.
 On 10 March 2023, they released a limited-edition vinyl EP, Europe: Live Recordings 2022.